learn-co-curriculum/dsc-working-with-known-json-schemas/README.md

 ```

 ## Summary
 There you have it!
-In this, we took another look at JSON, taking a look at an example schema diagram and retrieving information.
-We also looked at a general procedure for transforming nested data to Pandas DataFrames (create a DataFrame, and then break apart nested data using lambda functions to create additional columns).
-We also took a brief look at saving data to json files.
+In this, you took another look at JSON, taking a look at an example schema diagram and retrieving information.
+You also looked at a general procedure for transforming nested data to Pandas DataFrames (create a DataFrame, and then break apart nested data using lambda functions to create additional columns).
+Finally, you also took a brief look at saving data to json files.